build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Would'ja look at that!
 We're seeing the same query for `host-h.local` (`(QM)? host-h.local.`) and the same name resolution (`host-h.local.
 (Cache flush) [2m] A 4.0.0.108`) that we saw when we were examining packets earlier.
 Why is that?
 We don't have a central location for discovering a name's IP address.
 We don't even have anywhere to start.
 Avahi's solution to this was to send a request to every machine that's connected, and the machine that's responsible for the name will respond with it's IP address.
 That response will then be populated back across all the connected machines.

-Previously, we saw `router-3` proxying the request for name resolutoin for `host-h` out to the networks it was connected to.
+Previously, we saw `router-3` proxying the request for name resolution for `host-h` out to the networks it was connected to.
 This process is duplicated by every router on our internet.
 Once each router receives a response, it then propogates that response out to every machine on every network it is connected to, including other routers.

 The name resolution request flow looks something like this: